Business Purchase Acquisition Financing: Strategies Successful Buyers

 THE DUE DILIGENCE PROCESS!

-Due diligence is an essential part of any acquisition and your goal is to determine if the financials align with reality before making your final commitment in an agreement of purchase and sale.
+Due diligence is an essential part of any acquisition.
+Your goal is to determine if the financials align with reality before making your final commitment in an agreement of purchase and sale.
 Financial disclosure will prove whether or not your transaction makes sense!

-Your due diligence will include details on how your company will be structured, what assets the company has, the quality of earnings in the financial statements, turnover around accounts receivables, and any miscellaneous issues around areas such as intangible assets / intellectual property, contracts with employees or other organizations, and confirmation of taxes being paid and up to date.
+Your due diligence will include details on how your company will be structured, what assets it has, the quality of earnings in the financial statements, turnover around accounts receivables, and any miscellaneous issues related to intangible assets / intellectual property, contracts with employees or other organizations, and confirmation of taxes being paid and up to date.

 YOUR DOWN PAYMENT /EQUITY INVESTMENT IS YOUR PROOF OF COMMITMENT TO THE PURCHASE